 Establishing marketing costs like creative development, personnel, agency fees, overhead, among others, can help marketers clearly formulate their marketing ROI measurement strategies and decide on what metrics to include in their ROI calculations.

 Utilizing the right attribution models and marketing measurement strategies works wonders to track consumers across the omnichannel landscape, leading to clearer holistic and granular results.
-Focus on a platform with the capability to unify disparate attributions alongside online and offline measurements.
+Focus on a marketing technology platform with the capability to unify disparate attributions alongside online and offline measurements.
 Armed with an analytics tool like the Marketing Evolution Platform, marketers will have clearer insights to use in their formulas—leading to more efficient and accurate ROI measurement.